ADHD Coaching Online

 Feeling energized about the day ahead of you…no more second guessing your capability to manage your day…you finally created a system that keeps your ADHD brain focused and motivated.

-Book your free 60 min free consultation to learn more.
+Book your free 60-minute free ADHD coach consultation with me to learn more.

 I was fortunate enough to take advantage of a five session coaching opportunity offered by Lilian Turecki as she worked toward her certification for Professional and Personal Coaching.
 We were able to conduct our sessions over Facetime (a first for me).